HongAnh0401/Sky130-Customized-Cells/README.md

 The results show that the inverter has an unbalanced delay, with the low-to-high transition slower than the high-to-low transition, which may cause timing issues in digital circuits.
 This behavior is mainly due to the use of an HVT PMOS sky130_fd_pr__pfet_01v8_hvt, which reduces pull-up strength and slows down the transition.

-In addition, the fixed sizing ratio (Wp = 1000 nm, Wn = 650 nm) limits optimization and further contributes to the imbalance.
+In addition, the fixed sizing ratio (Wp = 1000 nm, Wn = 650 nm) limits optimization and further contributes to the imbalance.  <br><br>

 <img width="1481" height="570" alt="custom" src="https://github.com/user-attachments/assets/343f1ff8-01e4-489e-a297-7dc633cd2122" />
 Figure below shows the simulation results of the CUSTOM CELL inv_1.
 The extracted delay values are: